Commercial Lawn Irrigation Rules

 The District has previously identified non-functional turf as a key area of opportunity where greater water savings can be achieved to preserve the District’s supplies for other more beneficial uses.

-Visit our WaterSmart Gardening Resource Center for guidance on designing and selecting plants for your landscape project.
+For guidance on designing and selecting plants for your landscape project, visit our WaterSmart Gardening Resource Center.